Suniljit/asr-technical-assessment/README.md

 - 3 of the 15 files in detected.txt were not found in the similarity data.
 But they had a high similarity score, just under the threshold of 0.85.
 - 16 extra files, not found in detected.txt, were found in the similarity data.
 Looking through some of them, they have words that are similar to the hot words, which could be why they were included in the similarity data.

+# Task 6
+Refer to the essay-ssf.pdf for the essay on Dysarthric speech.